xronos-i-am/xs_capistrano_recipes/README.md

-# XsCapistranoRecipes
+# xs_capistrano_recipes

-TODO: Write a gem description
+This gem includes some capistrano tasks for me

 ## Installation